Sports Vehicles

-For anyone considering buying their first real motorbike, not just a learner 50 cc, this question and answer interview with a novice biker should help answer some questions you may have regarding bike choice and what its like to start riding.
+For anyone considering buying their first real motorcycle, not just a learner 50 cc, this question and answer interview with a novice biker should help answer some questions you may have regarding bike choice and what its like to start riding.

-Mark is a 27 year old IT technician living in Cumbria, England.
-He passed his
+Mark is a 27 year old IT technician.
+He passed his motorbike test second time around.

 Why did you want to get into biking?

 I have just always fancied getting my bike test.
 I finally got around to passing my test in Feb 05, which I did on a borrowed bike, I enjoyed it so much that I had to get a bike.
-My bike is not my main form of transport so is mainly used for fun, although have done a number of large journeys when
+My bike is not my main form of transport so is mainly used for fun, although have done a number of large journeys when the mood took me.

 What is your previous experience?